-- a.
-Warning.
-A notice in writing to the student that the student has violated institutional regulations. - b.
-Probation.
+- A. Warning.
+A notice in writing to the student that the student has violated institutional regulations. - B. Probation.
 A written reprimand for violation of specified regulations.
-Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found to be violating any institutional regulation(s) during the probationary period. - c.
-Loss of Privileges.
-Suspension or denial of rights and privileges for a designated period of time, including participation in athletic or extracurricular activities. - d.
-Monetary Fines.
-A penalty imposed by the conduct body involving the collection of fees from the student. - e.
-Restitution.
+Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found to be violating any institutional regulation(s) during the probationary period. - C. Loss of Privileges.
+Suspension or denial of rights and privileges for a designated period of time, including participation in athletic or extracurricular activities. - D. Monetary Fines.
+A penalty imposed by the conduct body involving the collection of fees from the student.

+- E. Restitution.
 Compensation for loss, injury, damage to or misappropriation of University property.
-This may take the form of appropriate service and/or monetary or material replacement. - f.
-Educational Sanctions.
+This may take the form of appropriate service and/or monetary or material replacement. - F. Educational Sanctions.
 The conduct body may also impose educational sanctions that promote learning and understanding.
-These sanctions may be developed as necessary by a conduct body, including but not limited to the following: - i.
-Sponsorship of an education program; - ii.
-Attendance at educational programs; - iii.
-Requirement of members to complete TIPS University training program or other educational training programs; - iv.
-Attendance in conflict management training; - v.
-Educational service hours; - vi.
-Attendance in ethics workshop/training; - vii.
-Reflective exercises. - g.
-Discretionary Sanctions.
-Work assignments, service to the University or other related sanctions.
-Students who violate the alcohol/drug policies may be subject to completion of alcohol and other drug education programs. - h.
-Holds.
-Withholding of grades, right to register for classes, official transcript and/or degree. - i.
-Denial of degree.
-University degree may be denied, revoked and/or a diploma may be withdrawn. - j.
-Loss of Scholarship.
-Scholarships awarded by the University or University-related programs may be partially or fully revoked. - k.
-Housing Suspension.
+These sanctions may be developed as necessary by a conduct body including, but not limited to: - 1.
+Sponsorship of an education program; - 2.
+Attendance at educational programs; - 3.
+Requirement of members to complete the TIPS for the University training program or other educational training programs; - 4.
+Attendance in conflict management training; - 5.
+Educational service hours; - 6.
+Attendance in ethics workshop/training; - 7.
+Reflective exercises. - G. Discretionary Sanctions.
+Work assignments, service to the University, or other related sanctions.
+Students who violate the alcohol/drug policies may be subject to completion of alcohol and other drug education programs. - H. Holds.
+Withholding of grades, right to register for classes, official transcript, and/or degree. - I. Denial of degree.
+University degree may be denied, revoked, and/or a diploma may be withdrawn. - J. Loss of Scholarship.
+Scholarships awarded by the University or University-related programs may be partially or fully revoked. - K. Housing Suspension.
 Separation of the student from University housing for a definite period of time, after which the student is eligible to return.
-Conditions for readmission may be specified. - 1.
-Housing Expulsion.
-Permanent separation of the student from University housing. - m.
-University Suspension.
+Conditions for readmission may be specified. - L. Housing Expulsion.
+Permanent separation of the student from University housing. - M. University Suspension.
 Separation of the student from the University for a definite period of time, after which the student is eligible to return.
-Conditions for readmission may be specified.

-- n.
-University Expulsion.
-Permanent separation of the student from the University. - o.
-Revocation of Admission and/or Degree.
-Admission to or a degree awarded from Tech may be revoked for fraud, misrepresentation or violations of the Student Code of Conduct committed by a student prior to graduation.
+Conditions for readmission may be specified. - N. University Expulsion.
+Permanent separation of the student from the University. - O. Revocation of Admission and/or Degree.
+Admission to or a degree awarded from Tech may be revoked for fraud, misrepresentation, or violations of the Student Code of Conduct committed by a student prior to graduation.